Free Interview Prep Tool for Data Professionals by 365 Data Science

 Looking forward to seeing you during the workshop!

-Join our workshop on Introduction to Bayesian Structural Equation Modeling in R, which is a part of our workshops for Ukraine series!
+Join our workshop on Standardising R Projects with the ProjectTemplate package, which is a part of our workshops for Ukraine series!

 Here’s some more info: